 Before you can create a slope graph, you need to have your data organized in a spreadsheet.
 Your data should consist of two columns: one for the independent variable (the variable that is changed) and one for the dependent variable (the variable that is measured).

 For example, if you are tracking the growth of a plant over time, your independent variable would be time (in days) and your dependent variable would be height (in centimeters).
-(See Also: How To Create Checkboxes In Google Sheets)
+(See Also: How To Fit Text In Google Sheet Cell)

 2. Select Your Data